wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/radio-programming.rst

 If you do not need to update or re-load the firmware, skip the next step.

-.. warning:: Note: Radios used in 2018 will need to be updated to 2019 firmware before configuring.
+.. warning:: Note: Radios used in 2019 **do not** need to be updated before configuring, the 2020 tool uses the same 2019 firmware.

 Loading FRC Firmware to OpenMesh radio
 --------------------------------------